opencontainers/runtime-tools/runtime.md

 # Operations

 A conformant runtime should provide an executable (called `funC` in the following examples).
-That executable should support each operation listed below as its first argument.
-It operates by default on the `config.json` and `runtime.json` in the current directory.
 The template for supported commands is:

 ```sh